This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - committed themselves to serving and helping Britain.

-Honours are awarded by the Queen, but the majority are on recommendations made to her from the Prime Minister or other senior Government Ministers.
+Honours are awarded by the King.
+Most are given on recommendations made to her from the Prime Minister or other senior Government Ministers.

-These recommendations arise from nominations, made by organisations or members of the general public, familiar with the work of the candidate.
+Recommendations come from nominations, made by organisations or members of the public, who are familiar with the work of the candidate.
 Who gets an honour, and the honour they get, is decided by one of a number of subject based honours committees.
 These committees advise the Prime Minister.